HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 After disabling Ambassador, the Ambassador pods and services are removed and only HAProxy is up and running.
 All the requests will be handled by HAProxy directly.

-To verify that Ambassador pods and services are terminated from the namespace, run below command.
+To verify that Ambassador pods and services are terminated from the namespace, run the following command.
 ```
 kubectl -n <namespace> get all --selector 'app in (<release-name>-haproxy, <release-name>-ambassador)'
 ```